 - The volcanic eruption in Holuhraun continues.
-Small if any changes of the intensity of the eruption have been detected over the last few weeks. - Seismic activity in Bardarbunga continues to be strong.
-Five earthquakes between M4.0-4.6 were detected since the last meeting of the Advisory Board on Friday.
-The strongest one was measured M4.6 yesterday at 21:35.
+A visible reduction has been on the eruption in the last two weeks. - Seismic activity in Bardarbunga continues to be strong.
+The strongest earthquake since the last meeting of the Advisory Board on Tuesday was measured M4.9 tonight at 03:48.
+Two other earthquakes stronger than M4,0 were detected since Tuesday, one was M4,5 and the other M4,0.
 About 10 earthquakes between magnitudes M3.0-3.9 were detected over the period.
-In total around 130 earthquakes were detected around the caldera since last Friday, or between 20 and 30 per day.
+In total around 110 earthquakes were detected around the caldera since last Tuesday.
 No earthquake over M5,0 has been detected in Bardarbunga since 8.
-January. - Around 10 earthquakes per day were detected in the dyke during the same period.
-All of them were under M2.0. - GPS measurements near northern Vatnajokull glacier show continuing slow deflation towards Bardarbunga. - On Saturday around 2300 μg/m3 SO2 was measured in Hofn in Hornafjordur. - A new risk analysis for the area around the eruption site is being conducted.
-The new risk map for the area will be issued next week.
+January. - Around 20 earthquakes were detected in the dyke during the same period.
+The strongest one was M1.8. - GPS measurements near northern Vatnajokull glacier show continuing slow deflation towards Bardarbunga. - The highest levels of sulphuric dioxide since Tuesday, 3rd of February, 800 μg/m3 SO2 was measured in Vopnafjordur on Tuesday. - A new risk analysis for the area around the eruption site is being conducted.
+The new risk map for the area will be issued next week. - A team of technicians from The Icelandic Met Office, Institute of Earth Sciences UI, and The Department of Civil Protection have been working on maintenance on measuring equipment's on Vatnajokull glacier and in the surrounding area.
+The GPS station in the Bardarbunga caldera is back on-line and will be visible on the IMO web site as before.